rails/webpacker/docs/v6_upgrade.md

   module.exports = merge(webpackConfig, customConfig)
   ```

-9. Copy over custom browserlist config from `.browserlistrc` if it exists into the `"browserlist"` key in `package.json` and remove `.browserslistrc`.
+9. Copy over custom browserlist config from `.browserslistrc` if it exists into the `"browserslist"` key in `package.json` and remove `.browserslistrc`.

 10. `extensions` was removed from the webpacker.yml file.
 Move custom extensions to
   your configuration by merging an object like this.
 For more details, see docs for